 All new development must include adequate and safe provision for offroad parking and accessing arrangements.

-Dwellings comprising two or more bedrooms must provide off-road spaces for at least two cars per dwelling (excluding garages but including car ports).
+Dwellings comprising two or more bedrooms must provide off-road spaces for at least two cars per dwelling.

 Additionally, dwellings must provide secure storage space for cycles.